Flowers, Falls & Walls: Dales One Day Photography Workshops

 Photographers of any level are welcome - whether a beginner or with many years experience.
-With a small group size and two tutors, we will have plenty of opportunity to cover everything from the basic skills of landscape and wildlife photography (if required) to more advanced, creative techniques.
-We are there to give you as much help as you would like and you can also take advantage of seeing how two different photographers approach their subject.
+With a small group size, we will have plenty of opportunity to cover everything from the basic skills of landscape and wildlife photography (if required) to more advanced, creative techniques.

 The exact locations we visit will depend on conditions at the time - weather, water levels and flower stages can all vary enormously.
 To give you an idea, though, we are likely to spend our time in a some of the following dales: Swaledale, Wensleydale, Upper Ribblesdale and Upper Wharfedale.
 We will be checking conditions in all of these places before the workshop to ensure you get the best possible experience.

-One of our key aims for the day is to help you to see the potential for images in all types of location and across all types of subject - to look not just for the spectacular grand vistas and classic poses but also for the more intimate, abstract landscapes, macros and wildlife shots that can be made almost anywhere.
+One of my key aims for the day is to help you to see the potential for images in all types of location and across all types of subject - to look not just for the spectacular grand vistas and classic poses but also for the more intimate, abstract landscapes and macro shots that can be made almost anywhere.